KowalskiSz/Projekt-dyplomowy-/README.md

 Frontend of the app is written with PyQt 5 along with Matplotlib library to visualize the results of a tests (as Bode diagram).
 In addition, to perform mathematical operations like FFT or generating the sine wave, packeges like SciPy and NumPy were also widely used.

 The app allows to save collected data in three different ways - the TDMS file, CSV file and xlsx file where additionally implemented script (in python) to generate plot and organise data to be better sorted.

+The data used to execute the tests such as sampling rates, required sample size and informations about the filter is being stored in the database (SQLite).